We Make Movies’ Production Rules & Regulations

 For the Finals, a rough budget must be submitted with the submission, or the project will be deemed ineligible.

 For the Finals, two MEMBERS have to pitch the project.
 Non-members will not be considered or permitted to pitch, for any reason.
+These two members may not participate in a pitch of any other project in the finals.

 The submission form includes a field where the submitting member may address certain potential producibility issues.
 (For instance, if the script calls for a very specific type of car already owned by a team member, or if it requires some specific VFX and a team member happens to be a professional VFX artist, one should mention those kinds of things.)
 This information will be forwarded to the readers with the scripts and taken into account while rating each on its producibility.
 In the event that one doesn’t submit something in this field in regards to the producibility of scripts, it will be assumed that there is no plan in place, and the producibility rating will be affected accordingly.